… or biznaz continues :O

-Unfortunately, a video is not showing what I wanted it to show but at least it shows a general idea (hopefully).
+Unfortunately, the video is not showing what I wanted it to show but at least it shows a general idea (hopefully).

-Yeah, I know, I really gotta 3D print some sort of cam holder 🙂
+Yeah, I know, I gotta 3D print some sort of cam holder 🙂

 With a case straightened, I was finally able to work on a mesh for the polyester resin.
 The plan was to make it out of copper wire and solder it all together.
 It looks rather ugly but it works.

 Pics are worth 1000s words so have a look at how it was done 🙂

 At this point, I’ve figured (lol, no comment) that I didn’t have another Atari 800 XL to take measurements so I was kinda stuck.

 I’ve asked on Atari forums if someone has a spare 800XL case.
-I needed it to get all original measurements and to create a mold out of it.
-Fortunately, few guys stepped in and helped me to deal with this problem.
+I needed it to get all the original measurements and to create a mold out of it.
+Fortunately, a few guys stepped in and helped me to deal with this problem.

 Big thanks go to Perinoid (cheers buddy:)) who sent a complete case, along with an original keyboard which was also needed, but more on that later.
 With the original cast, I could continue my work on 800 X(HEL)L.

 I needed to create a container for a mold.
-Obviously, I’ve used something that I already had on a shelf which was a piece of aluminum pictured below.
+I’ve used something that I already had on a shelf which was a piece of aluminum pictured below.

 … but to make things more complicated there is a sub-story here …

-A year ago, I’ve bought a pack of molding silicone which I intended to use for this project and this is where Fail number one comes into play … just wait for it
+A year ago, I’ve bought a pack of molding silicone that I intended to use for this project and this is where Fail number one comes into play … just wait for it

 With all bits and pieces prepared, I’ve started assembling a molding setup.